ByteInternet/nginx_config_reloader/README.md

 `nginx_config_reloader --daemon` to fork to background and monitor changes

-`nginx_config_reloader --test` to stay in foreground and monitor changes
+`nginx_config_reloader --monitor` to stay in foreground and monitor changes

 ## Running tests